 Coronavirus and the law

-If you are required to attend court it is best to contact your lawyer or the court directly.
+If you are required to attend court and you are feeling unwell or have been in a COVID-19 hotspot or in close contact with someone who has, it is best to contact your lawyer or the court directly.
 The Magistrates Court have given information on how it is going to operate.
-The Supreme Court has suspended jury trials but is continuing to operate.
+The Supreme Court is still conducting as much business as possible and has a range of measures in place to ensure community safety.

 Parenting Orders and COVID-19